czhang03/Crash-Into-Python/README.md

 ## What This Tutorial is For
-This tutorial moves relatively fast, and this is intended to be a "crush course", which means:
+This tutorial moves relatively fast, and this is intended to be a "crash course", which means:
 - if you are a good coder and want to learn python fast you should fly through the tutorial without much trouble